ginkgobioworks/gen/paper/main.md

   This also made it difficult to compare across analyses, as nodes which may be in common between two graph samples would have different labels.
 This could be mitigated by creating a graph encompassing all samples, but this approach simply delays the inevitable addition of a new sample, a derivative lineage, or an updated set of variant calls.

+## Removed sections

+## Coordinates and indexing

+Coordinates in gen are 0-based, and ranges are closed/open.
+For instance, (0, 5) represents the first five base pairs of a sequence, and (10, 11) represents the eleventh base pair.

 -